-Before we start, make sure you revert the settings made to system files and registries if any method does not work for you.
-Now, there can be a good number of reasons why you are getting such error.
-Here are the methods which you should try:
+Before we start, ensure you revert the settings made to system files and registries if any method does not work for you.
+Now, there can be a good number of reasons why you are getting such an error.
+Here are the methods that you should try:

 - Restart NVIDIA services